suniv2017/nodejsdb/README.md

 # Intrinsic datastores for Node.js (nodejsdb)

 Experimental project.
-Runnable artefacts will be published as standalone npm modules.
+Runnable artefacts will be published as standalone npm modules, and by various authors.

+Add your comments in the form of [Issues](https://github.com/ypocat/nodejsdb/issues).

 ### Rationale